Some notes on the Scagell family

 There is a fairly complete family tree for the American Scagels.
 I know that the pronounciation of the name has changed over the years, as well as the spelling, having spoken briefly on the phone to the wife of Robert Scagel of Vancouver when I was on a stopover there.
 Their pronounciation is ‘Scay-jell’.
 Several of the American Scagels who have contacted me believe that their name derives from Dutch or German, but I do not believe this to be the case because of the above evidence and also because there seems to be no variant on the name Scagell in any other European language.
 Just do a web search and see if you come up with any other than English-speaking Scagel(l)s.

-LaRie Jensen's address is 270 East Center Street, Bountiful, UT 84010 (correct in 1986).
+LaRie Jensen's address in 1986 was 270 East Center Street, Bountiful, UT 84010.

 Web site http://www.galaxypix.com